The Lore and Legend of the Zambezi River & Victoria Falls, Zimbabwe

 The Legacy Lives On

-Today, Victoria Falls draws adventurers from every corner of the world, all seeking to witness the awe-inspiring curtain of water that plunges more than 100 meters into the gorge below.
-But beyond the scenic splendor lies a deeper energy—a pulse that has echoed through centuries of tradition, belief, and storytelling.
+Today, Victoria Falls draws adventurers from every corner of the world, all seeking to witness the curtain of water that plunges more than 100 metres into the gorge below.
+But beyond the scenery lies a deeper energy, a pulse that has echoed through centuries of tradition, belief, and storytelling.

 So next time you stand at the edge of Victoria Falls, close your eyes and listen.
 You might just hear the whisper of Nyami Nyami, the spirit of the river, watching as you become part of his eternal story.